Japanese Adjectives

 Wrong間違った machigatta

-I hope the content of this page was useful to you, and that you learned some Japanese Adjectives.
-Try to memorize them to be able to use them in your daily conversation.
-Make sure to check our Learn Japanese page, which contains several lessons that might help you in your learning process.
+I hope the content of this page was useful to you, and that you learned some Japanese adjectives.
+Try to memorize them to be able to use them in your daily conversations.